TrafficPLANit/PLANitPy2J/README.md

 # PLANitPy2J
 Python component of the PLANit Java/Python interface.
-Cotnains all the functionality outlined in the user manual regarding PLANit-Python.
+Contains all the functionality outlined in the user manual regarding PLANit-Python.

 PLANitPy2J aims to provide a Python interface into the PLANit project allowing users to parse inputs, create projects, run projects, and persist results all via a Python shell while the underlying PLANit code utilizes the Java VM for its algorithms.